This post was updated on January 19, 2022

 Waterproofs to prevent moisture damage.

 Note: This is a test in the Sherwin Williams Deckscapes Oil Based Formula.
 This formula tested better than their water-based version.
 See Here for Water Based Review: SW Deckscapes Review

 Sherwin Williams DeckScapes Stain Scores (1-10)

 Appearance After Initial Stain Application: 7.5

-– Sherwin Williams DeckScapes in the oil formula penetrated much better then their waterborne version.
+– Sherwin Williams DeckScapes in the oil formula penetrated much better than their waterborne version.
 Application of the stain was decent and the color of the Cedar bark was a brown cedar.
 After drying a day, the stain looked blotchy in appearance.
 We applied a light second coat to even out the look.